hibbards01/Senior_Project/README.md

 # Senior_Project
-This will be a project on Genetic Algorithms.
-Working currently on the Design.
+This project uses both a Genetic Algorithm with a Neural Network to help the computer to beat the game.